techstreams/TSContactForm/CONTRIBUTING.md

 **Please ask first** before embarking on any significant pull request (e.g. implementing features, refactoring code, porting to a different language), otherwise you risk spending a lot of time working on something that the project owner might not want to merge into the project.

-Please adhere to the coding conventions used throughout a project (indentation, accurate comments, etc.) and test your code.
+Please adhere to the coding conventions used throughout the project (indentation, accurate comments, etc.) and test your code.

-Follow the [Github Pull Request Documentation](http://help.github.com/fork-a-repo/) to create a pull request.
+Follow the [Github Pull Request Documentation](https://help.github.com/articles/using-pull-requests) to create a pull request.

 **IMPORTANT**: By submitting a patch, you agree to allow the project owner to license your work under the [Apache License, Version 2.0](LICENSE) used by the project.